 Las Vegas – All businesses operating in Las Vegas will need to obtain a .
 In addition, some types of businesses will need additional permits, such as daycares, restaurants, contractors, and more.

 Henderson – The City of Henderson requires all businesses to have a .
 Some businesses such as locksmiths, massage establishments, pawnbrokers, and others have additional requirements.

-– Businesses operating in Reno will need to obtain a business license from the Reno Community development Department.
-In order to get a license several items will need to be obtained before starting:
+– Businesses operating in Business First Program.
+In order to get a several items will need to be obtained before starting: will need to obtain a from the Community Development Department’s

 - Zoning approval through the City Planning Department and Fire Department

 - from the Department of Building & Safety

 - Food service operations obtaining approval through the Health District

 - Police Department and City Council approval for businesses that conduct privileged activities such as second-hand sales, businesses selling alcohol, locksmiths, and others.